Lorenzodc90/tutorial_itineris/README.md

 Running the FFNN and LSTM programs will start the training of the network.
 Once the training is completed, the network is tested and the resulting errors are saved to images.

+An in-depth documentation of the code is beyond the scope fo this readme, so look at them yourself.